brunonunest/sena-analytics/README.md

 ** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file.

-** Pipelines are online and scheduled to run daily on heroku.com
+** Pipelines are online and scheduled to run daily on heroku.com, so the docker build is only for demonstration

 ** Pipelines connected to devnet sometimes return no data, the code will print where no data stops the pipeline process and finish running normally